 Learning remotely is also worth it

 Learning from home can be efficient, and our students at CodeBerry prove it.
-They learned the basics of programming online, and successfully changed professions.
-Read our student’s stories if you are interested about why they decided to learn programming and how they found jobs as developers.
+They learned the basics of programming online and successfully changed professions.
+Read our student’s stories if you are interested in why they decided to learn programming and how they found jobs as developers.

 The remote programming course has all the advantages that remote work has—you can schedule it according to your life and needs.